mongodb/docs-realm/source/includes/api-details/dart/logger/init-custom-logger.rst

-This sets the logger for databse logging in this isolate.
+In the Flutter SDK, you set a logger for database logging in an isolate.
 If you do not provide a logger, the isolate gets a logger instance by default.
-You can attach to listen to the default logger using ``Realm.logger.onRecord.listen``:
+You can to the default logger using ``Realm.logger.onRecord.listen``:

-Only the first isolate that is using the database prints the log messages.
-Any new spawned isolates that work with the database get a new ``Realm.logger`` instance, but do not ``print`` by default.
+Only the first isolate that uses the database prints log messages.
+Any newly-spawned isolates that work with the database get a new ``Realm.logger`` instance, but do not ``print`` by default.

 The default log level is :flutter-sdk:`RealmLogLevel.info